kswedberg/dotfiles/README.md

 This repository does not include the `.oh-my-zsh` directory.

 ## Symlinked files
-The  files are symlinked to my home directory:
+The following files are symlinked to my home directory:

 * `.profile`
 * `.zshrc`
+* `.zprofile`

 ## Init files